Dieter Dengler: Military career

-Part of his training was a Survival, Evasion, Resistance and Escape program, where he escaped twice from the mock POW camp and was planning a third when the training ended.
+Part of his training prior to deployment was Survival, Evasion, Resistance and Escape (SERE).
+During the training, Dengler escaped twice from the simulated POW camp and was planning a third by the end of the training cycle.
 Because of his experience living in poverty, he knew how to scavenge for food and ate scraps and garbage from the instructors' meals.
 He reportedly set a record as the only student to gain weight during the course.

 1966 capture and imprisonment

 A Navy A-1 Skyraider from VA-15 catches a wire during carrier operations.

-On February 1, 1966, the day after the carrier began flying missions from Yankee Station, Lieutenant, Junior Grade Dengler left the Ranger with three other aircraft on an interdiction mission against a North Vietnamese truck convoy.
+On February 1, 1966, the day after the carrier began flying missions from Yankee Station, LTJG Dengler departed the Ranger with three other aircraft on an interdiction mission against a North Vietnamese truck convoy.
 The pilots were forced to divert to their secondary target, a road intersection located west of the Mu Gia Pass in Laos, due to thunderstorms.
 US air operations in Laos at this time were classified.
 Visibility was poor due to smoke from burning fields and Dengler quickly lost sight of the other planes.
 After two-and-a-half hours of flying into enemy territory, the right wing was blown off his plane by anti-aircraft fire.

-Immediately after being shot down, Dengler smashed his survival radio and hid most of his other survival equipment to keep Vietnamese and Lao search parties from finding it.
+Immediately after being shot down, Dengler smashed his survival radio and hid most of his other survival equipment to keep enemy search parties from finding it.
 He was apprehended the next day by Pathet Lao troops.
-He attempted to escape but was quickly recaptured while drinking from a spring.
-He was tortured as a punishment for escaping: he was hung upside down by his ankles with a nest of biting ants over his face until he lost consciousness, then suspended in a well overnight so he would drown if he fell asleep.
-He was also dragged through villages by a water buffalo.
-When he refused to sign a Pathet Lao document condemning the United States, slivers of bamboo were inserted under his fingernails and into incisions on his body.
+Dengler attempted to escape but was soon apprehended while drinking from a spring.
+Tortured as a punishment for escaping, Dengler was hung upside down from his ankles with a nest of biting ants converging on his face until he lost consciousness.
+He was then suspended in a well overnight so he would drown if he fell asleep.
+Dengler was also dragged through villages by a water buffalo.
+When he refused to sign a Pathet Lao document condemning the United States, slivers of bamboo were inserted under Dengler's fingernails and into incisions on his body.

 Dengler was handed over to the Vietnamese and brought to a prison camp near the village of Par Kung.
 There, he met Thai prisoners of war Phisit Intharathat, Prasit Promsuwan, and Prasit Thanee; Chinese prisoner Y.C.
 To; and Americans Eugene DeBruin and Duane W. Martin.
-Except for Martin, a helicopter pilot in the US Air Force, the other prisoners were civilians employed by Air America, a civilian airline owned by the Central Intelligence Agency.
-The civilians had all been held by the Pathet Lao for two and a half years by the time Dengler joined them.
-At night, the men were handcuffed together and shackled to wooden foot blocks, and suffered chronic dysentery.
+Except for Martin, a US Air Force helicopter pilot, the other prisoners were civilians employed by Air America, a civilian airline owned by the Central Intelligence Agency.
+By the time Dengler joined them, the civilians had all been held by the Pathet Lao for two and a half years.
+At night, the men were handcuffed together and shackled to wooden foot blocks.
+Due to toxic conditions in the water, they all suffered from chronic dysentery.